hihihioli/twidilers/twidilers/base/static/javascript/functions.md

-Here's a brief overview of the files and what they do as of New Year's Eve 2024.
+Here's a brief overview of the files and what they do as of 1/2/25

 Many of these functions are similar because I just made them to show different divs.